Eva Herzog

-Eva Herzog (born 25 December 1962) is a Swiss politician who has represented Basel-Stadt in the Council of States since 2019.
+Eva Herzog (born 25 December 1961) is a Swiss politician who has represented the Basel-Stadt canton in the Council of States since 2019 and served as President of the Council in 2023–2024.
 She is a member of the Social Democratic Party (SP/PS).

 Education

-Between 1981 and 1988 she studied History, Economics and Spanish at the University in Basel and University of Santiago de Compostela and graduated with a MSc in 1988.
+Between 1981 and 1988, she studied History, Economics and Spanish at the University in Basel and University of Santiago de Compostela and graduated with a MSc in 1988.
 She obtained a Doctorate degree in History in 1994.

 Professional career

-Between 1995 and 2000 she held a leading position in the management of the Artspace Kaserne in Basel.
-From 2001 until 2004 she was employed as a scientific collaborator at the University of Basel.
+Between 1995 and 2000, she held a leading position in the management of the Artspace Kaserne in Basel.
+From 2001 until 2004, she was employed as a scientific collaborator at the University of Basel.

 Political career

-She was elected in to the Grand Council of Basel-Stadt in 2001 and in 2003 she assumed the presidency of the SP group in the Grand Council.
+She was elected in to the Grand Council of Basel-Stadt in 2001 and in 2003, she assumed the presidency of the SP group in the Grand Council.
 She remained a member of the Grand Council until 2005, when she assumed as a member of the Executive Council of Basel-Stadt and onwards headed the finance department.

 In May 2019, she announced that she would resign as a State Council of Basel in January 2020.
 In October 2019 she was elected to the Council of States.
 As she was a candidate for both the Council of State and the National Council, Mustafa Atici assumed her post in the National Council.

-In 2010 she was a candidate for the Federal Council as a successor for the resigning Moritz Leuenberger.
+In 2010, she was a candidate for the Federal Council as a successor for the resigning Moritz Leuenberger.
 But in the elections Simonetta Sommaruga was elected.

-After in November 2022 Simmonetta Sommaruga announced her resignation, she and Elisabeth Baume-Schneider became the candidate for Sommarug's succession.
-On the 7 December Baume-Schneider was elected to the Federal Council and a week later Eva Herzog to the Vice-Presidency to the Council of States.
+After in November 2022, Simmonetta Sommaruga announced her resignation, she and Elisabeth Baume-Schneider became the candidate for Sommarug's succession.
+On the 7 December, Baume-Schneider was elected to the Federal Council and a week later Eva Herzog to the Vice-Presidency to the Council of States.